Raijeee/SleepSync/README.md

         self.ids.username.text = ""
         self.ids.password.text = ""
 ```
 This is the python code behind the <RegisterScreen> in KivyMD.
 KivyMD provides python with all the inputs through its unique ids (in this case email, username and password) and python is responsible for communicating with the database and inputting all the data.
-Since there already are functions that help with inputting all the data into the database, I used the db.create_new_user function to input all the variables into its respectful collumns in the database.
+Since there already are functions that help with inputting all the data into the database, I used the db.create_new_user function to input all the variables into its respectful columns in the database.

 ###  Inserting Data into the Database (Python to SQL)